Image

 Verified Content

 Child pornography defense lawyer in McDonald County, MO.
 Facing allegations of or charges for the possession or distribution of child pornography threatens to destroy both your reputation and your future.
-If you’ve been accused of having or distributing child pornography in the McDonald County, MO area, you could be looking at a felony charge and mandatory Missouri sex offender registration if convicted.
-Don’t leave that to chance.
+If you’ve been accused of having or distributing child pornography in the McDonald County, MO area, you could be facing felony charges and mandatory Missouri sex offender registration if convicted.
+Don’t leave your defense to chance.

 What Can Lead to Child Pornography Charges in McDonald County, MO?

-According to RSMo § 573.037, an individual commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography of a minor less than 18 years old or obscene material portraying what seems to be a minor under 18 years old.
+According to RSMo § 573.037, a person commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor less than 18 years old or obscene material portraying what appears to be a minor under 18 years of age.

-A few examples of specific child pornography charges in McDonald County and across the state of Missouri are:
+A few specific instances of child pornography charges in the McDonald County, MO area are:

 • Possessing Child Pornography: The act of having child porn in one’s possession, irrespective of the quantity or form – digital, physical, etc.

-If you are confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte right now at (314) 900-HELP or reach out to us online.
-You need an knowledgeable advocate on your side to protect your reputation, your rights, and your future.
+If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in the McDonald County, MO area – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
+You need an experienced advocate on your side to protect your reputation, your rights, and your future.

 Child Pornography Defense Lawyer in McDonald County, MO | McDonald County, MO Criminal Defense | Combs Waterkotte

-What Are the Penalties for Child Pornography in McDonald County, MO?
+What Are the Legal Ramifications for Child Pornography in McDonald County, MO?

-From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in McDonald County, MO if any of the following conditions apply:
+Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
+The offense becomes a class B felony in McDonald County, MO if you:

 • Possess child pornography comprised of one motion picture, film, videotape, videotape production, or other moving image

-Penalties for Promotion of Child Pornography in and Around McDonald County, MO
+Penalties for Promotion of Child Pornography in McDonald County, MO

 • Knowingly promoting child pornography to a minor or distributing obscene material featuring a child under the age of 14 could escalate the charges to a class B felony, leading to imprisonment for a duration of 5-15 years.